-On March 28, 2003, we announced that we licensed our Micropump technology to GlaxoSmithKline for the development of Coreg CR.
+In March, 2003, we announced that we licensed our Micropump technology to GlaxoSmithKline for the development of Coreg CR.
 We announced in September 2004 that GlaxoSmithKline had begun a Phase III clinical trial of the product.
-We received a \$2 million milestone payment as a consequence of the Phase III trial initiation.
+We received a \$2.0 million milestone payment as a consequence of the Phase III trial initiation.
 In December 2004, we announced that we signed an agreement whereby Flamel will supply GlaxoSmithKline with commercial supplies of the drug.
-The provisions of the agreement include payments such that we will not have cash outlays in connection with equipment to be used.
-On October 26, 2005, we announced that GSK had determined that successful Phase III results had been obtained on this product.
-The determination triggered a \$2 million milestone payment.
-On December 21, 2005, we announced that GSK had submitted a New Drug Application to the FDA for the product.
-In February, 2006, we received a \$2 million milestone payment following the submission of a NDA for Coreg CR.
-This supply agreement was supplemented in July 2006 when we announced that GSK had agreed to fund an expansion of the Pessac facility from two lines to three, in anticipation of expected increased demand for the product.
-Coreg CR received a approval letter from the FDA on October 20, 2006, triggering the receipt of a \$3 million milestone payment.
+The provisions of the agreement included payments such that we will not have cash outlays in connection with equipment to be used.
+In October, 2005, we announced that GSK had determined that successful Phase III results had been obtained on this product.
+The determination triggered a \$2.0 million milestone payment.
+In December, 2005, we announced that GSK had submitted a New Drug Application to the FDA for the product.
+In February, 2006, we received a \$2.0 million milestone payment following the submission of a NDA for Coreg CR.
+The supply agreement was supplemented in July 2006 when we announced that GSK had agreed to fund an expansion of the Pessac facility from two lines to three, in anticipation of expected increased demand for the product.
+Coreg CR received an approval letter from the FDA in October, 2006, triggering the receipt of a \$3.0 million milestone payment.
 In March 2007, GSK launched Coreg CR and we received a further \$1 million milestone.
-Turnover of Coreg CR through to December 31, 2007 amounted to \$176 million on which we recognized royalty revenue of \$5.9 million.
+In March 2009, the second anniversary of the launch of Coreg CR, we recognized a further milestone of \$4 million.
+Turnover of Coreg CR through to December 31, 2008 amounted to \$302 million on which we recognized royalty revenue of \$11.2 million.